-The combined GF and HRA CFR is estimated to increase over the period to £180.625m by the end of March 2025.
+The combined GF and HRA CFR is estimated to increase over the period to $\pm 284.402$ mby the end of March 2027.

-The overall CFR at March 2025 is an increase of £33.643m on the projected level at March 2022.
+The overall CFR at March 2027 is an increase of £120.530m on the projected level at March 2024.
 This increase reflects the proposed additional capital investment as set out in the GF and HRA Capital Plans.
-This increased level of capital investment will require additional external borrowing to be undertaken in the medium term, however alternative sources of funding such as grant funding, capital receipts and internal borrowing will be considered to reduce the requirement for external borrowing over the longer term.
+In the short term, borrowing can be met internally through cash balances, however, the increased level of capital investment in future years will require additional external borrowing to be undertaken in the medium to long term.
+Before any external borrowing is undertaken, alternative sources of funding such as grant funding, capital receipts and internal borrowing will be considered to reduce the requirement for external borrowing over the longer term.
 The increase in CFR across both the GF and the HRA also reflects the implementation of the revised accounting policies of the Loans Fund which were agreed in March 2020.